 People are rarely hospitalized immediately after they become symptomatic.
 Except for the most deadly infections, few infected people are hospitalized.
 Usually, hospitalization only occurs after the infection causes severe symptoms.
 This may be many days after symptoms were first noticed.

 Deaths are particularly problematic.
 They often occur after a relatively long hospitalization.
 People who die without having received medical care may not be counted.
 Additionally, people may delay seeking care for other conditions and die as a result; it is not clear if these deaths should be counted.

 Unless everyone can be tested with absolutely accurate tests, the counts will be inaccurate.
 Repeated tests will be required to count people whose infection was not significantly advanced to be found in a prior test, including those infected during the testing period.

 Tests are rarely absolutely accurate.
 Some tests are generally unreliable, but other failure reasons exist.
 Failures fall into two categories:

 - False Positives are cases where an infection is identified but does not exist.
 These may be a result of detecting something else besides the desired infection.
 (Cowpox works as a smallpox vaccine because the cowpox immunity cells misidentify smallpox as cowpox and attack it.)

 - False Negatives are cases where the infection exists but does not exist.
 These may be due to the infection not being severe enough at the location the sample was taken.

 I have already mentioned the issue of people not being tested, and therefore not being counted.
-This contributes to undercounting, and may contribute to viral spread.
+This contributes to undercounting and may contribute to the viral spread.

 There are reports that a significant number of people, mostly young, do not display symptoms.
 These are often called asymptomatic.
 However, the virus may be causing damage which is not readily identified.
 As we gain knowledge about the virus, the number of organs which can be damaged is increasing.